Deck the Walls: 6 Smart Reasons Why You Should Paint Your Interior Walls Before Decorating for the Holidays

 We’re often asked, “Is it okay to paint interior walls in the winter?”

 And our answer is always, yes!
-As long as the indoor temperature is comfortable and proper airflow is maintained, interior painting during the winter season is perfectly fine—and often more convenient with painters having more flexible schedules.
+As long as the indoor temperature is comfortable and proper airflow is maintained, interior painting during the winter season is perfectly fine, and it's often more convenient with painters having more flexible schedules as well.

 Refreshing your walls with light, reflective paint colors like linen, cream, or subtle pastels can instantly lift the mood and make the most of limited natural light.